-Staff are divided into two categories: function group AD which includes administrators and lawyer linguists and function group AST which includes administrative assistants.
+Staff are divided into three function groups: function group AD which includes administrators and lawyer linguists; function group AST which includes administrative assistants, and function group AST/SC which covers office and secretarial tasks.
 Function group AD requires a university degree, or its equivalent, while function group AST requires at least a level of post-secondary education or a level of advanced secondary education and three years' professional experience.

 The Court recruits most frequently staff for the following professions:

-In addition, the translation service regularly uses freelance translators.
+In addition, the Directorate-General for Legal Translation regularly uses freelance translators.

 For further information on competitions for interpreters and opportunities for freelance interpreters please consult the internet page Interpreting for Europe.

 How to respond to a call for expression of interest or submit a spontaneous application

 Candidates who wish to submit their application to the Court of Justice for a post as a temporary agent or member of the contractual staff may do so in two different ways: either when a call for expression of interest connected with a specific procedure is published, or by sending a spontaneous application which will be added to a pool of applications in order to cover future recruitment needs.
 With regard to the receipt of spontaneous applications, the Court has put in place two enduring calls for applications, one for function group AD (administrators) and the other for function group AST (including AST/SC), setting out a typology of the professions most frequently sought after by the services.